-Lord leads to life, and he will rest, satisfied.
-He will not be visited by evil.
+Lord leads to life, that one may rest, satisfied, untouched by evil.

-25. Strike a scorner, and a simpleton will become prudent, and reprove a man of understanding, and he will gain knowledge.
+25. Strike a scorner, and a simpleton may learn prudence, and reprove a man of understanding, and he will gain knowledge.

 26. He who abuses father or drives mother away is a son who causes shame and reproach.

-27. Stop listening, my son, to counsel that would cause you to go astray from my words of understanding!
+27. Cease, my son, from listening to instruction that causes one to err from words of understanding!

 28. An ungodly witness scorns judgment, and the mouth of wicked men swallows down iniquity.

-29. Judgments are determined for the scorners, and blows for the back of fools.
+29. Judgments are determined for scorners, and blows for the back of fools.

 ¶1.
 Wine is an imitator, and strong drink is boisterous, and everyone who is led astray by it is unwise.

-2. A king’s terror is like the roaring of a lion; he who enrages him forfeits his life.
+2. A king’s terror is like the roaring of a lion; he who provokes him endangers his own life.